It's Traditional! With a big "T".

 The Unity of Divine Revelation

-π One Source, Two Modes
+π One Revelation, Two Modes

 π️ The Complete Picture

-Magisterium alone: No content to interpret or preserve
+Magisterium alone: No content to interpret or preserve — requires Scripture and Tradition as the object of its authoritative service

 π Study Questions for Reflection

 - What biblical passages support the existence and authority of Sacred Tradition?
-How do these refute "Scripture alone"?
+How does 2 Thessalonians 2:15's command to hold both oral and written tradition refute the claim that Scripture is the sole rule of faith?

 Conclusion: The Living Voice of Christ